-It is often unfairly quoted that real estate brokers die broke.
-While inaccurate, it is surprising to see firsthand how few ever acquire any meaningful amount of investment property over their career.
+It has been unfairly suggested that real estate brokers die broke thanks to this being a “fast money” profession.
+While industry insiders know this is completely inaccurate, it’s also surprising to see firsthand how few ever acquire any meaningful amount of investment property over their career.

-In a recent survey of commercial brokers, less than 15% of respondents indicated owning real estate beyond their single family home.
-This is a staggering statistic when you consider the market savvy and industry knowledge they possess.
+In a recent survey of commercial brokers, less than 20% of respondents indicated owning real estate beyond their single-family home.
+This is a staggering statistic when you consider the market savvy and knowledge they possess.

-The art of wealth creation goes well beyond earning commissions.
-There is also no one size fits all strategy that works for everyone.
-However, provided are a series of simple steps designed to assist anyone (real estate broker or other) who desires to start acquiring investment property:
+Despite these impediments, there are several leading professionals who have found a way to excel at both brokerage and investment.
+While there is no one size fits all strategy that works for everyone, provided are a series of simple steps designed to assist anyone who desires to start acquiring property:

 - Establish Goals.
-Proactively document your short and long term goals.
+Proactively document your long-term goals.
+Be specific.
 It’s much easier to hit a defined target.
-Develop a realistic focus and work your way up.
-Don’t expect to own a hundred thousand, let alone a million square feet overnight.
+Develop a realistic strategy and work your way up.
+Don’t expect to own that downtown high rise or major business park overnight.

-- Identify Partnerships.
+- Identify Key Partnerships.
 Seek out key partners to help you get started.
-These relationships may be other colleagues in your office.
+Those “family and friends” deals everyone talks about are real.
 In addition, many investors are receptive to the broker participating in a transaction.
+Bottom line, make sure you are developing relationships with like-minded people who are pursuing investments.

 - Buy Right.
-Don’t ever underestimate the importance of due diligence and buying not only the right property but at the most competitive pricing possible.
+It sounds simple but you can never change what you ultimately pay for a property.
+Don’t ever underestimate the importance of due diligence and buying not only the right investment, but at the most competitive pricing possible.
+Leave the emotions at home and trust your instinct.